-In addition, the applicant should supply the following:
+In addition, new applicants must supply (1) one copy of the following:

-- one-page description of the institution or organization, including a brief history and current factual data on finances, enrollment, endowment, etc., and
+- Description of the institution or organization, including a brief history and current factual data on finances, enrollment, endowment, etc. not to exceed two pages.

 of all materials are required.
-(Proposals may be stapled, but please do not place proposals in folders or other binders.)
+Proposals may be stapled but please DO NOT place in folders or other binders.

 Proposals are received on a continuing basis.
-However, to allow for preliminary screening and Grants Committee review, proposals should be received no later than February 28 for consideration at the spring Board meeting and no later than August 31 for consideration at the fall Board meeting.
+However, to allow for preliminary screening and Grants Committee review, proposals should be received by August 31 for consideration at the fall Board meeting and by February 28 for consideration at the spring Board meeting.

 Unfortunately, limited funds make it impossible to support every request, and many proposals which have merit and which fall within the above guidelines must be declined.